shasankp000/AI-Player/README.md

 Then spawn the bot and start talking!
 ```

+---
+# Buidling the project from intellij

 Step 1.
 Download Java 21.

 This project is built on java 21 to support carpet mod's updated API.

 Go to: https://bell-sw.com/pages/downloads/#jdk-21-lts

 Click on Download MSI and finish the installation process.
+[Windows]

 ![image](https://github.com/user-attachments/assets/8cf3cbe1-91a9-4d7e-9510-84723d928025)

+**For linux users, depending on your system install openjdk-21-jdk package.**

 Step 2.
 Download IntelliJ idea community edition.